Tazaf/ionicitude/README.md

 # Installing the Cordova Wikitude plugin
 **This package DOES NOT come along with the cordova Wikitude plugin !**

-Since Ionicitude is a service to use the cordova Wikitude plugin, you'll need to first install the plugin on your project, with the following command (that can take a while: it's a heavy plugin):
+Since Ionicitude is a service that and help you to use the cordova Wikitude plugin, you'll need to first install the plugin on your project, with the following command (that can take a while: it's a heavy plugin):

 `ionic plugin add https://github.com/Wikitude/wikitude-cordova-plugin.git`
 ## Wikitude Licence Key
 To use the Wikitude plugin, you have to have a valid **licence key**.
-You can obtain one by registering on the Wikitude site, logging in, and accessing the [licence key management page](http://www.wikitude.com/developer/licenses).
+You can obtain one by registering on [the Wikitude site](http://www.wikitude.com/developer/documentation/phonegap) (top-right of the screen), logging in, and accessing the [licence key management page](http://www.wikitude.com/developer/licenses).
 Here, you can download a free trial licence key for the Wikitude SDK.

-_Note that the free trial let's you use all the plugin functionnality, but put a big "Trial" watermark all over your screen and a splash screen before every ARchitect World launch._
+_Note that the free trial let's you use all the plugin functionnality (geo and 2dtracking), but put a big "Trial" watermark all over your screen and a splash screen before every ARchitect World launch.
+This is apparently not the case with a paid licence key_

 The downloaded file is juste a plain text file containing your licence key.